Tips for choosing a strong password:

 - Try to use a different password for every site, but definitely use passwords for your important accounts (email, bank account, and any sites where you store card details) only once

-- If you have trouble remembering your passwords, all BT customers get True Key password manager at no extra cost.
+- If you have trouble remembering your passwords, all BT customers get Norton Password Manager at no extra cost.

 For the latest advice on password security, go to NCSC (National Cyber Security Centre).